AREAS OF EXPERTISE:

 Paul is a qualiﬁed mediator and CADR Panel Member.

-Paul has been ranked in Chambers and Partners since 2008.
+Paul has been ranked in every edition of Chambers and Partners for Costs & Litigation Funding since 2008.

 Paul was described in Chambers UK 2015 as: "... an exceptional advocate, always very well organised and prepared, and very persuasive."